patterns-app/patterns-devkit/README.md

  - **Testable components**
    Modular `pipes` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.
-All components available in the Dags Repository are automatically tested against sample data sets of the appropriate `ObjectType`.
+All components available in the Dags Repository are automatically tested against sample data sets with the appropriate `ObjectSchema`.

  - **Batch or streaming**
    Dags exposes both batch and streaming data outputs from all pipes, allowing chains of